copovedat12/Whohaha/wp-content/plugins/woocommerce-gateway-paypal-powered-by-braintree/readme.txt

 4. Checkout with PayPal or Credit and Debit Cards.

 == Changelog ==

+= 1.2.3 =
+* Fix - Handle uncaught exceptions thrown by Braintree SDK.
+API calls from SDK may throws exception, thus it need to be handled properly in try/catch block.
+* Fix - Issue where deactivating WooCommerce might throws an error

 = 1.2.2 =
 * Tweak - Updated FAQ that emphasizes this plugin only works in the U.S. currently